 Invisalign aligners are a safe and discreet treatment for correcting bite issues and straightening teeth.
 Unlike traditional braces, Invisalign aligners are not visible and can be removed as needed.
 However, if you plan on using Invisalign braces – you should know that they require thorough cleaning and a replacement every two weeks.
 Remember to take extra care of your aligners, or you will find them getting smelly and stained within days.

-The Difference Between Rinsing and Cleaning Your Invisalign Aligners
+What is the Difference Between Rinsing and Cleaning Your Invisalign Aligners?

 Invisalign aligners spend the entire day in your mouth.
 They come in contact with food, drinks, and mouth bacteria.
 If you only rinse your aligners, they may appear clean but contain unseen bacteria.
 The bacteria build-up on Invisalign aligners can harm your teeth, gums, and overall health.